SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 ## FAQ

-### What happens if a root volume is allocated but a diskful flavor is used?
+### What happens if a root volume is allocated but a flavor with disk is used?
 Using the `block_device_mapping_v2` in the OpenStack API or the corresponding options in the python SDK, the openstack client CLI or terraform while using a flavor that comes with a root disk does not create any harm.
 The cinder volume is still created